• Skip to main content

 3. Make risotto

-In a large, wide saucepan or Dutch oven, sauté finely diced shallot and minced garlic in olive oil until translucent, about 4 minutes.
+Sauté shallot and garlic in butter and olive oil until translucent, about 4 minutes.

 garlic and shallot cooking in skillet.

-Add white wine and raise the heat to medium-high, reducing the wine for about a minute.
+Add white wine and raise the heat to medium-high, reducing for about a minute.

 white wine cooking off in the skillet.

-Add a large pinch of salt, then add the arborio rice and stir constantly for 1 minute, coating the rice in the reduced wine and olive oil.
+Add a large pinch of salt, then add the arborio rice and stir constantly for 1 minute, coating the rice in the reduced wine and fats.

 arborio rice added to skillet.